Project Info

 Like walking in a path, not sure of what is ahead.

-Spaces divided by straight lines relate to rationally.
+Spaces divided by straight lines relate to rationality.

 Spaces connected with curving lines relate to ambiguously.